Harrow on the Hill, St Mary's Church - Monuments

 and with a decent collection of tombstones in various states of ruination, including a notable specimen of

 Victorian mosaicwork near the path.
+Lots of pictures on this page.

 Where Byron used to sit.